 Dr Craig Wright

 Craig Wright is a Psychologist and Clinic Director at Understanding Minds, a multi-disciplinary clinic specialising in the developmental disorders of childhood.
-He currently serves as Consultant Special Education Adviser to the Catholic Education Office (Lismore Diocese).
-Prior to this he held positions with Disability Services and Queensland Health.
+He is also a Research Fellow in the School of Psychology at Griffith University.
 Craig’s clinical interests lie in early identification, assessment and intervention for children with learning difficulties, particularly reading.
 Craig’s current research interests include neurological factors in reading difficulties, reading intervention and attention-deficit/hyperactivity disorder.
 He has published papers on dyslexia and ADHD and he is involved in developing a reading intervention program.
-He has presented a number of papers at conferences, workshops, and seminars on topics relating to dyslexia, reading intervention, and assessment of reading difficulties.

 BA (NZ), Dip.
 Teach (Deaf), Dip.
 Ed.
 (Excep Children) (Qld).
 M Ed.
 (Uni SA)

-Margaret is currently Senior Lecturer in Education at Tabor Adelaide, with responsibility for courses in literacy and special needs.
+Margaret Cameron is currently Senior Lecturer in Education at Tabor Adelaide, with responsibility for courses in literacy and special needs.
 Margaret’s initial teaching experience was as a teacher of hearing impaired children and then as a support teacher for students with learning difficulties in Queensland, before moving to Adelaide.
 She worked as a SPELD tutor, Literacy Co-ordinator and teacher in SA before moving into teacher education at Tabor Adelaide.
 Her teaching areas include special needs and literacy teaching, as well as academic support for pre-service teachers.
-Margaret has served on LDA Council for two years, for the last year working on the website committee and on a joint committee with SPELD and AASE hosting Jim Rose’s visit to Adelaide.
+Margaret has served on LDA Council for three years, for the last two years working on the website committee.
+In Adelaide, the two LDA council members liaise closely with SPELD for some projects.
 She has written several articles and book reviews for the Bulletin.